mhnierhoff/TOSA/about/about.md

 ### Third Tab - Breakout Detection

 The Breakout Detection is being solved through the Twitter R package with the respective name.
-You can chek the code and more information in the [respository on Github.][9]
+You can check the code and more information in their [repo on Github.][9]

 > The underlying algorithm – referred to as E-Divisive with Medians (EDM) – employs energy statistics to detect divergence in mean.
 Note that EDM can also be used detect change in distribution in a given time series.
 EDM uses robust statistical metrics, viz., median, and estimates the statistical significance of a breakout through a permutation test.